Marie Skłodowska-Curie actions - Individual Postdoctoral Fellowships

 School Panel Process - Documents

-1) Project proposal (max.
-2 pages not including references) which must include, but is not limited to, the following sections:
+a) Project proposal (max.
+2 pages) which must include, but is not limited to, the following sections:

-3) Mentor statement and abbreviated CV (max.
-2 pages total)
+d) Mentor statement (max.
+1 page) and abbreviated CV (max.
+1 page)

 You must ask your mentor to prepare this statement, which should describe: